smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 !@

 @![android]
 To stream audio, we call `sdlManager.getAudioStreamManager().start()` which will start the manager.
 When that callback returns successful, you call `sdlManager.getAudioStreamManager().startAudioStream()`.
-When the callback for that is successful, you can push the audio source using `sdlManager.getAudioStreamManager().pushAudioSource()`.
+When the callback for that is successful, you can push the audio source using `sdlManager.getAudioStreamManager().pushResource()`.
 Below is an example of playing an `mp3` file that we have in our resource directory:

 ```java
 if (sdlManager.getAudioStreamManager() != null) {